The Effects of Adding Reachability Predicates in Quantifier-Free Separation Logic: Decision Procedures in for and Variants

-Indeed, this formula is satisfied only by memory states where there is a (possibly empty) path from the location corresponding to $m_q(\avariable_i,\avariable_j)$ to the location $\overline{\alocation}$ corresponding to $\avariableter^i$ so that each labelled location in the path, apart from $\overline{\alocation}$, does not correspond to any program variable.
-We now recall the taxonomy of meet-points, where the rightmost case from Figure~\ref{figure-taxonomy} is split into three cases, highlighting $\avariableter^i$ and $\avariableter^j$.
+Indeed, this formula is satisfied only by memory states where there is a (possibly empty) path from the location corresponding to $m_q(\avariable_i,\avariable_j)$ to the location $\overline{\alocation}$ corresponding to $\avariableter^i$ so that each labelled location in the path, apart from $\overline{\alocation}$, does not correspond to the interpretation of such program variables.
+Now, we recall the taxonomy of meet-points, where the rightmost case from Figure~\ref{figure-taxonomy} is split into three cases, highlighting additional cases depending on $\avariableter^i$ and $\avariableter^j$.